data-lessons/SQL-business/_episodes/01-sql-data.md

 df
 ```

-2. List the fields/columns in a table
+2. List the fields/columns in each table
 ```python
 print(df['sql'][0])
 print(df['sql'][1])